Frequently Asked Questions

 How do I pay?

+Lessons are paid monthly.
+We accept credit card (visa or mastercard) or etransfer.
 For riding camp, payment must be made at the time of registration to reserve a placement.

 How do I leave the program?